 What’s a Good Average Cycling Distance for Beginners?

-You bought a bicycle and all the gear but now you’re dreading going on that first ride?
-Does that sound familiar?
+You bought a bicycle and all the gear, but now you’re dreading going on that first ride?

-Yes but, where do you actually start?
 What is the average cycling distance for beginners that ensures both enjoyment and safety?
-Experts recommend an average distance of around 12 miles (20 km) for beginner rides.

-The time for you to complete this distance of course varies depending on some different factors.
-Like your aerobic capacity, the terrain, the weather conditions,…
+The time for you to complete this distance course varies depending on several factors.

-In General aim for a total time of 1 hour for your first rides (even if you can’t make the 12 miles).
+In General, aim for a total time of 1 hour for your first rides (even if you can’t make the 12 miles).

 This post is designed to guide you through the basics of cycling, specifically tailored for beginners.
-We’ll cover everything from determining your starting point to preparing for your first long ride.
-Let’s get into it!

 Determining Your Starting Point